Caleb S.

 Are you planning on writing multiple appendices?
 Some papers and works need multiple appendices.
 However, each appendix must focus on a single topic only.
 Label them with A, B, and so on.

-Nevertheless, excluding the appendix section from the paper will never affect your paper.
+Nevertheless, excluding the appendix section from the paper will never affect your document.

 APA Format Bibliography